 Of course, this all comes at a steep price, but if you intend to use your VR headset for more than simply playing flight sims, the Index is a great choice.

-Luxury Pick: XTAL VR
+For Professionals: XTAL VR

 The amount of money required to purchase this titan is insane.
 That being said, it’s clear that the XTAL has no match in the VR world.